kk0013/CritiCuRL/README.md

 ### 6. Evaluation

-We evaluate on MathVista, MathVision, MathVerse, DynaMath, and ChartQA using a hierarchical soft-matching protocol for both final answers and critical reasoning steps (see the paper for details).
+We evaluate on MathVista, MathVision, MathVerse, ChartQA, LogicVista, ScienceQA, MMMU, MMStar and MME<sub>_sum</sub> (see the paper for details).

 ## Citation